ABILITIES & SKILLS

 Evasion: A skill used to avoid danger.
 If you want to dodge a bullet or a sword, or be the first to react in a situation, you would use this skill.
 When the SM calls for you to roll for Initiative, add your Evasion score to the roll.

 Sleight of Hand: A skill used to deceive, distract, or steal.
-If you want to place an item somewhere, take an item from a place or person, or conceal an item in your possession, all without anyone noticing, you would use this skill.
+If you want to place an item somewhere, take an item from a place or creature, or conceal an item in your possession, all without anyone noticing, you would use this skill.

 Stealth: A skill used to avoid detection.
 If you want to hide or move without being seen or heard, you would use this skill.